kakaoenterprise/JORLDY/README.md

 - 20+ RL Algorithms and various RL environment are provided
 - Algorithms and environment are customizable
-- New algorithms are environment can be added
+- New algorithms and environment can be added
 - Distributed RL algorithms are provided using [ray](https://github.com/ray-project/ray)
 - Benchmark of the algorithms is conducted in many RL environment